-For the years ended December 31, 2018 and 2017, we derived 10.4% and 9.4%, respectively, of our net sales from outside the United States, primarily in Canada.
+For the three-month periods ended March 31, 2018 and 2017 and the years ended December 31, 2017 and 2016, we derived 6.0%, 11.0%, 9.4% and 10.8%, respectively, of our net sales from outside the United States, primarily in Canada.
 We intend to increase our Canadian and other international sales, both as to the dollar amount and as a percentage of our net sales and operations in the future.
 As a result, we are subject to numerous evolving and complex laws and regulations which apply, among other things, to financial reporting standards, corporate governance, data privacy, tax, trade regulations, export controls, competitive practices, labor, health and safety laws, and regulations in each jurisdiction in which we operate.
 We are also required to obtain permits and other authorizations or licenses from governmental authorities for certain of our operations and we or our suppliers' must protect our intellectual property worldwide.
 In the jurisdictions in which we operate, we need to comply with various standards and practices of different regulatory, tax, judicial and administrative bodies.